nus-cs2103-AY2425S1/ip/docs/README.md

  ```
  > [!NOTE]
  > Alternatively double-click the file to start the app.

+ {% include callout.html content="Alternatively double-click the file to start the app." type="info" %}
 5. Type the command in the command box and press Enter to execute it.
 > e.g. typing `help` and pressing Enter will show a help response.
 6. Refer to the [Features](#features) below for details of each command.